gicait/geoserver-rest/docs/source/installation.rst

     $ sudo apt upgrade -y
     $ sudo apt install gdal-bin libgdal-dev

-For other versions of linux, simply use your package manager to install ``gdal``.
+For other versions of Linux, simply use your package manager to install ``gdal``.

 .. code-block:: shell